Skip to content

 print(result.get_outputs()) # contains only final_writer's output

-Outputs from upstream executors still flow through the graph (they’re consumed by the next handler), they just aren’t surfaced through the run result.
-This is the cheapest way to keep result.get_outputs() deterministic when many nodes can yield.
+Outputs from unfiltered executors still flow through the graph (consumed by the next handler) — they simply aren’t surfaced via the run result.
+This keeps result.get_outputs() deterministic when many nodes can yield.

 Conditional edges — gate a single connection